Dr. Steven J. Price - Principal Investigator

 Christian R. Oldham

-Mason is a first year graduate student being co-advised by Dr. Price and Dr. Weisrock in Biology.
+Mason is a graduate student co-advised by Dr. Price and Dr. Weisrock in Biology.
 He attended the University of Notre Dame where he majored in Biology and was able to have a wide variety of research experiences, including fruit fly evolutionary genomics and Palouse prairie community ecology.
 He is interested in a broad range of population and community ecology questions, but ultimately wants to focus on using both molecular and field methods to study population connectivity and persistence.
-While is specific project is still undecided, it is likely he will be studying freshwater mussel populations.
+Mason currently studies the population genomics of Kentucky mudpuppies (Necturus maculosus).
 In his spare time Mason enjoys hiking, kayaking, camping, and listening to classical music on his super hipster record player.

 Sara Beth Freytag

-Sara Beth Freytag is a first year Forestry graduate student.
-She earned a B.S. in Biology at Centre College, where she researched cannibalistic spadefoot tadpoles for three years under Dr. Brian Storz.
+Sara Beth Freytag earned a B.S. in Biology at Centre College, where she researched cannibalistic spadefoot tadpoles for three years under Dr. Brian Storz.
 During her senior year, she gave an oral presentation at the annual Kentucky Academy of Science meeting and was a leader of Centre's TriBeta Biological Honors Society chapter.
 Sara Beth is passionate about aquatic ecosystems and plans to study stream salamander populations in Robinson Forest for her thesis work.
 She enjoys playing the piano, photography, tap dancing, and cuddling beagles.

-Leo is a fourth year Animal Sciences major.
+Leo is an Animal Sciences major.
 Leo's primary area of interest is wildlife management and conservation.
 He is currently enrolled in Dr. Price's course in herpetology and is actively assisting with field research in the lab and site surveying in central and eastern Kentucky.
 Leo's interests include hiking, kayaking, building awesome terrariums, and maintaining a disturbingly large cichlid collection.

-Waydon Yates is in his fifth year at the University of Kentucky as a Natural Resources and Environmental Science major and Entomology minor.
+Waydon Yates is a Natural Resources and Environmental Science major and Entomology minor.
 Originally from the small rural town of Columbia, Kentucky, he has always been interested in wildlife and the environment.
 His current focus is urban wildlife management and he is actively involved in field and lab studies of insects, amphibians, and reptiles.
 This includes his current research with the Price Lab investigating hatchling emergence dynamics of North American emydid turtles.
 With his free time he enjoys traveling, hiking, hunting, and video games.

 Brenee' Muncy - Former Graduate Student